-Associate 40:000 boilan hai Associate.
-Associate palldd III in Arts in Science Science Communication Skills 6 hours 6 hours 6 hours1 ENG 101, ENG 102, ENG 201, ENG 220 Social Sciences 6 hours 6 hours 6 hours anthropology, economics, geography, history, political science, psychology, sociology Science or Mathematics 8 hours 20 hours 6 hours3 astronomy, biology, chemistry, engineering2, geology, mathematics, physical science, physics Humanities 6 hours 6 hours 3 hours art, foreign language, humanities, literature, music, philosophy, fine arts, SPE 107, SPE 111, SPE 212 Twelve hours to be taken in at least two of the following areas: 12 hours communications , social sciences, science or mathematics, humanities, PED 203, PSY 100 Total General Education Requirements 38 hours 38 hours 21 hours Other Degree Requirements: A.A.
+Associate Degree Requirements General Education Requirements Associate in Arts Associate in Science Associate in Applied Science - : Communication Skills 6 hours 6 hours 6 hours1 ENG 101, ENG 102, ENG 201, ENG 220 = Social Sciences 6 hours 6 hours 6 hours anthropology, economics, geography, history, political science, psychology, sociology ≡ Science or Mathematics 8 hours 20 hours 6 hours 3 astronomy, biology, chemistry, engineering 2 , geology, mathematics, physical science, physics ≥ Humanities 6 hours 6 hours 3 hours art, foreign language, humanities, literature, music, philosophy, fine arts, SPE 107, SPE 111, SPE 212 Twelve hours to be taken in at least two of the following areas: eas: 12 hours communications 4 , social sciences, science or mathematics, humanities, PED 203, PSY 106 CS, Total General Education Requirements 38 hours 38 hours 21 hours Other Degree Requirements: A.A.
 Electives 22 hours A.S.
 Electives 22 hours A.A.S.
-Technical Requirements and Electives 39 hours Total 60 hours 60 hours 60 hours minimum The following courses may be used to satisfy this requirement if a part of the approved career program: ENG 100, ENG 103, ENG 130, JNM 130, JNM 131, JNM 133.
-Courses in engineering may apply to the general education requirements in Group III in the Associate in Science and Associate in Applied Science degrees.
-Students majoring in a career program may count courses in their major toward fulfillment of this requirement.
-In addition to the listed cot Group V requirement: SPE - 106, ENG 103, and ENG 13 See item 7 in Graduation F urses in Group I, the fu 101, SPE 102, SPE 118 0.
-Requirements. ollowing can be used to fulfill the 5, SPE 205 and RDG 104, RDG 5, SPE 205 and RDG 104, RDG astronomy, biology, chemistry, engineering2, geology, mathematics, physical science, physics Humanities art, foreign language, humanities, literature, music, philosophy, fine arts, SPE 107, SPE 111, SPE 212 Twelve hours to be taken in at least two of the following areas: communications4, social sciences, science or mathematics, humanities, PED 203, PSY 100 Total General Education Requirements A.A.
-Electives A.A.
-Electives A.A.
-Electives A.A.
-Electives A.A.
-Electives A.A.
-S. Technical Requirements and Electives A.A.
-S. Electives A.A.S.
-Technical Requirements and Electives and an engineering may apply to the general education requirements in a lill in the Associate in Science and Associate in Applied Science degrees. ents majoring in a career program may count courses in their major toward nent of this requirement.
-Ye as I 9y, 12 hours as: 12 hours 38 hours 22 hours 60 hours 60 hours 106, ENG 130, and ENG 130.
-56e item 7 in Graduation Requi
+Technical Requirements and Electives 39 hours Total 60 hours 60 hours 60 hours minimum 5 The t 3 The following courses may be used to satisfy this requirement if a part of the approved career program: ENG 100, ENG 103, ENG 130, JNM 130, JNM 131, JNM 133.
+2 Courses in engineering may apply to the general education requirements full of Group III in the Associate in Science and Associate in Applied Science and education applied Science education applied 3 Students majoring in a career program may toward fulfillment of this requirement.
+4 In addition to the listed courses in Group I, tifulfill the Group V requirement: SPE 101, SPE RDG 105, RDG 106, ENG 103 and ENG 130 5 See item 7 in Graduation Requirements. career program mareduirement. courses in Group I. sment: SPE 101, SP G 103 and ENG 13 3 Students majoring in a career program may count courses in their major toward fulfillment of this requirement.
+4 In addition to the listed courses in Group I, the following can be used to fulfill the Group V requirement: SPE 101, SPE 102, SPE 115, SPE 205 and RDG 105, RDG 106, ENG 103 and ENG 130.
+5 See item 7 in Graduation Requirements.